-A payload of a worm is designed to do more than spread the worm: it might delete files on a host system (e.g., the ExploreZip worm), encrypt files in a cryptoviral extortion attack, or send documents via e-mail.
+A payload is code in the worm designed to do more than spread the worm: it might delete files on a host system (e.g., the ExploreZip worm), encrypt files in a cryptoviral extortion attack, or send documents via email.
 A very common payload for worms is to install a backdoor in the infected computer to allow the creation of a "zombie" computer under control of the worm author.